-As the securities "borrowed" are acquired to cover a short position, the "borrower" will be given the legal right to on-sell the securities "borrowed23".
+- 20. If the value of the securities placed as collateral falls vis-à-vis the value of the securities "loaned", the securities "borrower" is usually required to place variation margin, to give the securities "lender" adequate, continuing protection.
+If the value of the securities placed as collateral increases, the securities "lender" may or may not be required to return part of the collateral, depending on country practice. - 21.
+As the securities "borrowed" are acquired to cover a short position, the "borrower" will be given the legal right to on-sell the securities "borrowed."
 In that event, the "borrower" is likely to record a short position.
 Chains of securities lending can be established when brokers successively on-lend securities to brokers, dealers, or other parties, with the result that there could be multiple parties claiming ownership of the same security at the same time.
 This will happen when each owner, in turn, after buying the security outright, then on-lends it.
-While, in aggregate, this overcounting will be offset by the "borrower" in each securities lending transaction recording a short position for each time there is on-selling, there remains the problem of misleading statistics on which sectors and/or nonresidents have the real claim on the issuer (as opposed to the various securities lenders' claims on the securities "borrowers") in the same manner as for repos.
+While, in aggregate, this overcounting will be offset by the "borrower" in each securities lending transaction recording a short position for each time there is on-selling, there remains the problem of misleading statistics on which sectors and/or nonresidents have the real claim on the issuer (as opposed to the various securities lenders' claims on the securities "borrowers" for the return of the securities) in the same manner as for repos.
 These issues are explored further in Section V Statistical Implications.